SoftwareHeritage/swh-webhooks/README.rst

 Channels are an extra dimension of filtering events that is orthogonal to event types.
 Events are sent (or not sent) to endpoints based on the following conditions:

-- Endpoint has no channel set: this is a catch-all, all events are sent to to it, regardless of whether the event had a channel set.
+- Endpoint has no channel set: this is a catch-all, all events are sent to it, regardless of whether the event had a channel set.
 - Both endpoint and event have a channel set: if there's the same, the event is sent to the endpoint.